 In general terms, you can expect this CNA certification exam to consist of just two parts, a written or oral portion and also a skills test.
 Some US states even allow to take the oral exam in Spanish.

-The skills part usually involves performing five CNA tasks, which are randomly selected from a list of twenty-five nursing skills.
+The skills part usually involves performing five nurse aide tasks, which are randomly selected from a list of twenty-five nursing skills.

 What is required to get a CNA Certification